nzyuzin/teeworlds-ratings/docs/ideas.md

    requiring the players to save their personal game demo as evidence.
    Also we should reserve the right to ban and exclude anyone if we feel like there is a good reason and enough evidence that rules of good sportsmanship have been violated, even if there is no demo available to review.

+5) Clans.
+   Anyone can register a clan.
+However, this registration will require a validation, that is an agreement of 3 other players to join that clan.
+When a clan is validated, a clan leader can add/remove players from his clan by himself.

+   If a clan goes down to less than 4 players, validation is again required.
+(Motivation: only with 4 players you can play ctf2 clanwars, boring games do not count)

+   If a clan stays unvalidated for more than 30 days, it's removed from the active clans list and moved to history.

+   Every player has a clan history which expands upon player joining or leaving a clan.